Touch of the Highlands | Horse Riding Holidays in Iceland | Globetrotting

 Touch of the Highlands Ride, Iceland

 From the moment you swing a leg over an Icelandic horse, you’ll become swept up in the saga that is Iceland.
-The beating heart of The Touch of the Highlands Ride {and our Wilderness Expedition}, is hands down the horses.
-We can guarantee that by the end of your ride you’ll be ready to give your herd of 70 horses a standing ovation.
-BRAVO.
-Over the course of The Touch of the Highlands Ride you’ll have the pleasure of riding between 10 to 12 different Icelandic horses, each and every one as brave-hearted as the next.
+The beating heart of The Touch of the Highlands Ride is hands down the horses.
+Over the course of the itinerary, you’ll have the pleasure of riding between 10 to 12 different Icelandic horses, each and every one as brave-hearted as the next.
+We can guarantee that by the end of your ride you’ll be ready to give your herd of 70 horses a standing ovation – BRAVO.

 Fast Facts